Extreme Prejudice (film): Plot

-At the airport in El Paso, Texas, five U.S. Army sergeants meet up with Major Paul Hackett (Michael Ironside), the leader of the clandestine Zombie Unit, composed of soldiers reported to be killed-in-action and on temporary assignment under Hackett for the duration of a secret mission.
+At the airport in El Paso, Texas, five U.S. Army sergeants meet up with Major Paul Hackett, the leader of the clandestine Zombie Unit, composed of soldiers reported to be killed in action and on temporary assignment under Hackett for the duration of a secret mission.

-Jack Benteen (Nick Nolte) is a tough Texas Ranger.
-His best friend from high school is Cash Bailey (Powers Boothe), a former police informer who has crossed into Mexico and became a major drug trafficker.
+Jack Benteen is a tough Texas Ranger.
+His best friend from high school is Cash Bailey, a former police informer who has crossed into Mexico and become a major drug trafficker.
 Bailey tries to bribe Benteen to look the other way while sending major drug shipments to the U.S. When Benteen refuses, he is left with a warning by Bailey: Look the other way, or die trying.

-Benteen and his friend, Sheriff Hank Pearson (Rip Torn), are ambushed by Bailey's men at a gas station outside of town, and Pearson is killed in the shootout; Benteen realizes Bailey set them up.
-Hackett and McRose watch the firefight from a distance.
-Two of Bailey's men who escaped the shootout try to steal their vehicle and are killed.
+Benteen and his friend, Sheriff Hank Pearson, are ambushed by Bailey's men at a gas station outside of town, and Pearson is killed in the shootout; Benteen realizes Bailey set them up.
+Two of Bailey's men who escaped the shootout try to steal Hackett's vehicle and are killed.

 The Zombie Unit arrives in town tracking Bailey.
-When they attempt to rob a local bank, the getaway is inadvertently foiled; one soldier is killed and two others are caught and detained by Benteen.
-Benteen discovers the men are listed as dead in all official records and is later confronted at his home by Major Hackett, who tells them him they were robbing the bank in order to get Bailey's money and a safety deposit box containing accounts on all the drug money deposited in his name.
+When they attempt to rob a local bank, the getaway is inadvertently foiled; one is killed and two others - Atwater and Coker - are caught and detained by Benteen.
+Benteen discovers the men are listed as dead in all official records, and their ammunition is the kind issued to members of the Army Special Forces.

+Benteen is confronted at his home by Major Hackett, who tells him they were robbing the bank in order to get Bailey's money and a safety deposit box containing accounts on all the drug money deposited in his name.
+Bailey was a former government informant under Hackett's handling, who turned rogue, and Hackett is leading an off-the-books mission to both eliminate him and the documents linking him to the U.S. Government.

 Now knowing the full story, Benteen teams up with the soldiers and crosses the border into Mexico to track down Bailey and end his drug running.
-At Bailey's hacienda, they are joined by Benteen's girlfriend Sarita (María Conchita Alonso), who was once Bailey's woman and has followed Benteen into Mexico.
+At Bailey's hacienda, they are joined by Benteen's girlfriend Sarita, who was once Bailey's woman and has followed Benteen into Mexico.